 The stories he tells in his book are excerpts from real life, lived by real people like me and you, with physical repercussions felt by us all.

 Learning about others’ stories we will come to understand ours better.
 We will compare, analyse and understand ourselves.
 This will trigger a healthier spirit and as a result, a healthier body.

 The book has 464 pages and can be found in hardcover, paperbark and audio CD at very affordable prices.

 Your parents, your uncles, your cousins…. well, they’ll thank you for these books.

 Beauty products: facial creams, shampoos, soaps, you name it…

-Here is the perfect moisturizing and protecting cream, that get 4.4 stars out of 5, as voted by 1553 customers.
+Here is the perfect moisturizing and protecting cream.
 Ask a woman if she wants it!

 or take this one, made with manuka honey which enriches it with powerful antimicrobial power: Wild Naturals Manuka Honey Healing Moisturizer Cream, 4 oz.